GwendolyneFreddy/Kitanya_NPC/README.md

 #### Version 6.3 (28 August, 2010)

 - Fixed a minor typo that was causing WeiDU to produce warnings.
-- Fixed a bug that could cause an infinite loop if the player imports Kitanya’s body using the console.
+- Fixed a bug that could cause an infinite loop if the player imports Kitanya's body using the console.
-- Fixed a few typos in Kitanya’s biography.
+- Fixed a few typos in Kitanya's biography.
-- Added Kitanya’s Flaming Sword component (thanks erik!).
+- Added Kitanya's Flaming Sword component (thanks erik!).
-- Fixed a typo in Kitanya’s introductory dialogue.
+- Fixed a typo in Kitanya's introductory dialogue.
-- Fixed a bug that could cause Kitanya to go hostile in Firkraag’s lair (I’m the one that wanted this feature in WeiDU to begin with – I should know better!).
+- Fixed a bug that could cause Kitanya to go hostile in Firkraag's lair (I'm the one that wanted this feature in WeiDU to begin with - I should know better!).
 - Updated WeiDU installer to v220.

 ##